 - 1. You and the school district agree in writing to waive the meeting; or - 2.
-You and the school district agree to use the mediation process, as described under the heading Mediation.
+You and the school district agree to use the mediation process, as described below.

 Resolution period

 If the school district has not resolved the due process complaint to your satisfaction within 30 calendar days of the receipt of the due process complaint (during the time period for the resolution process), the due process hearing may occur.